The Duke of Edinburgh Award is an internationally recognized award system for youth aged 14 – 25. The award is divided into three levels:

 There are four sections that a student must complete in order to obtain the award:

 The service component helps to support your community and connect with people.
 Service that is used towards school service ties can also count for the award.
-Examples include volunteering at the library, seniors home, or non-profit organization, etc.
+Examples include volunteering at the library, seniors home, or non-profit organizations, etc.

 2. Physical Recreation